Feluda (series): Streaming Television Series

 In 2020 a streaming television series was made, named ‘Feluda Pherot’ based on the iconic Bengali detective and there will be two popular stories, ‘Chhinnamastar Abhishap’ and 'Joto Kando Kathmandute'.
 Bengali actors Tota Roy Chowdhury is playing the main character 'Feluda' and Kalpan Mitra as 'Topesh' seemed to be his young assistant and the iconic character Lalmohan Ganguly, alias 'Jatayu' is playing by Anirban Chakraborty.

 It is available to stream on the web platform addatimes.
 The Season 1 released on 26 December 2020.
-The Season 2 is slated to release on October 2025.
+The Season 2 is slated to release in October 2025.